Shahna-C/Let-The-Needle-Drop/README.md

 >Let The Needle Drop is an E-Commerce website that sells vinyl albums and novelties.

 ## General info
 Fullstack e-commerce website utilizing Java and Angular technologies.
-This website was inspired by my curiosity to see what it takes to develop a project on the front end.
-I am wrapping up a backend software development bootcamp and I wanted to see how I could design a REST API and see the functionality visually.
+This website was inspired by my curiosity to see what it takes to develop a full stack project.

 ## Demo
 ![Alt Text](https://github.com/Shahna-C/Let-The-Needle-Drop/blob/master/Demo.gif)